apragacz/django-rest-registration/docs/quickstart.rst

 Minimal Configuration
 ---------------------

-You can configure Django REST Registraton using the ``REST_REGISTRATION`` setting in your Django settings (similarly to Django REST Framework).
+You can configure Django REST Registration using the ``REST_REGISTRATION`` setting in your Django settings (similarly to Django REST Framework).